Build Back Better Plan

-The Build Back Better Plan or Build Back Better agenda was a legislative framework proposed by U.S. president Joe Biden between 2020 and 2021.
+The Build Back Better Plan or Build Back Better Agenda was a legislative framework proposed by United States president Joe Biden between 2020 and 2021.
 Generally viewed as ambitious in size and scope, it sought the largest nationwide public investment in social, infrastructural, and environmental programs since the 1930s Great Depression-era policies of the New Deal.

 The Build Back Better plan was divided into three parts: